jn-gr/DMNS_TASK1/README.md

 ### 4. Centrality Measures
 - Computed various centrality measures to identify important nodes
-- Analyzed node importance based on their position in the network
+- Analysed node importance based on their position in the network

 ## Key Findings